Elaan of Troyius: Plot

 The Federation starship Enterprise arrives at the planet Elas to pick up Elaan, the Dohlman of Elas.
 Accompanying them is Ambassador Petri of Troyius, a planet with which Elas has been at war.
 As Petri explains, the Elasian Council of Nobles and the Troyius Tribunal have agreed to marry Elaan to the Troyian king to secure peace, lest the two planets destroy each other.
 Elaan is a most reluctant bride, cursing an arrangement that she considers a humiliation.
 Ambassador Petri's mission is to instruct the Dohlman in the manners and customs of the Troyians.

 Not long after the Enterprise begins the return journey to Troyius at low impulse speed, a Klingon warship is detected, which paces the Enterprise and ignores all hails.
 To complicate matters further, Elaan stabs Petri, who refuses to have any further dealings with the Dohlman and vows that his ruler will never marry her.
 The job of teaching her falls to Captain Kirk.

 In Sickbay, Nurse Chapel asks the ambassador why Elasian women are so prized in spite of their savagery.
 Petri explains that when the tears of an Elasian female touch a man's skin, his heart is "enslaved forever".

 Elaan does not take kindly to Kirk's efforts to educate her and attempts to stab him.
 He overpowers her, disarms her, and insists that she will learn what she has been ordered to learn.
 Elaan locks herself in a bathroom and begins to cry, saying she is tired of being hated by everyone.
 Kirk tries to comfort her, and after wiping a tear from her cheek he finds himself quickly besotted with Elaan.
-The two begin a passionate affair that turns into a love affair.
+The two begin a passionate sexual relationship that turns into a love affair.

 Meanwhile, one of the ship's engineers is killed by Kryton, Elaan's chief bodyguard, who then tampers with the Enterprises warp engines and tries to contact the Klingon battle cruiser.
 He is arrested by security, but commits suicide before he can be interrogated.
 Kirk orders Chief Engineer Scott to inspect the ship's propulsion systems.
 Elaan reveals that Kryton was in love with her and had been infuriated by the news of the arranged marriage.